 Along with realizing that I can’t change my kids’ hearts myself, I’ve also come to recognize something else: Although I might have more time for creating family discipleship opportunities, there are many good reasons why I shouldn’t set myself up for disappointment in the midst of a pandemic.

-Though my kids may not verbalize their feelings often (especially the younger ones), they know that our lives and routines have changed drastically, overnight.
+Though my kids may not verbalize their feelings often (especially the younger ones), they know that our lives and routines have changed drastically, over the last two years.

 And if I’m placing heightened expectations of their spiritual development upon them – unbeknownst to them – that can add another layer of stress on both of us.